 oaks and even in the fields of drying corn.”

 As a Canadian I can appreciate the emotional state that the change of seasons can bring, but why are books that focus on seasons fixated on Winter and the “Black December” that hovers over the people.
-Yes I have seen Beautiful Girls and yes I have seen Snow Angels but really.
-I get that everyone loves heartache and musicians feed on this emotion as a means to their livelihood, but anyone that experiences the four seasons knows that the start of November is the worst time, when hopes of an Indian Summer are long gone and cold is an inescapable reality.
+Yes I have seen Beautiful Girls and yes I have seen Snow Angels but really come on, there’s nothing like walking the dog in a mild nighttime snowfall with big fat flakes am I right?
+I get that everyone loves heartache and musicians feed on this emotion as a means to their livelihood, but anyone that experiences the four seasons knows that the start of November is the worst time, when hopes of an Indian Summer are long gone and the second week of January when cold is an inescapable reality.
 Another aspect that was hard to comprehend was the stark contrast in characters and the general acceptance that followed.
-In a town of a thousand you don’t really get a wide reach with respect to friendships and small town living forces people in your lives that otherwise you wouldn’t bat an eye at.
-I wish the narrative would have indicated a further inner struggle at points in their early years rather than when they were settled to see how childhood wants fell to adolescent needs.
+In a town of a thousand you don’t really get a wide reach with respect to friendships and small town living forces people into your lives that you otherwise wouldn’t bat an eye at.
+Also, I wish the narrative would have indicated a further inner struggle at points in their early years rather than when they were settled to see how childhood wants fell to adolescent needs.
 The situation with Henry and his father’s view on relationships formed a great dichotomy of perspective and a possible sign of things to come.
 Another passage of the novel I enjoyed was Leland’s perspective of true happiness and how during his thirty odd years he had experienced it twice and with all of his achievements it happened at odd times.

 “America, I think, is about poor people playing music and poor people sharing food and poor people dancing, even when everything else in their lives is so

 desperate, and so dismal that it doesn’t seem that there should be any room for

 any music, any extra food, or any extra energy for dancing.
 And people can say